Drew Radovich

-Drew Radovich (born June 20, 1985 in Mission Viejo, California) is a former American football offensive tackle.
+Drew Radovich (born June 20, 1985) is an American former professional football offensive tackle.
 He played college football at Southern California.

-Radovich has also been a member of the San Francisco 49ers and Indianapolis Colts.
+Radovich was a member of the Minnesota Vikings, San Francisco 49ers and Indianapolis Colts.

-Early years
+Early life

 He graduated from Mission Viejo High School where Ryan Powdrell and Mark Sanchez went.
 He played in the 2003 U.S. Army All-American Bowl.

 Professional career

-First stint with Vikings
+Minnesota Vikings (first stint)

-On April 27, 2008 Radovich was signed as an undrafted free agent by the Minnesota Vikings.
+On April 27, 2008, Radovich was signed as an undrafted free agent by the Minnesota Vikings.

 Radovich made the 53 man active roster his rookie year.
 He suffered a shoulder injury during his first preseason game against the Seahawks.
 Midway through the season, Radovich was placed on IR and underwent shoulder surgery to focus on entering the 2009 fully healthy.
 Radovich was cut in early September 2009.

 San Francisco 49ers

 Radovich was signed to the San Francisco 49ers practice squad September 2009 where he spent half of the season until being released to make room for an injury to another position group.